 Katie Basile is a multimedia storyteller from Southwest Alaska whose documentary work explores adaptation and resilience in a changing world.

-Joy Chia is team manager for the Open Society Women's Rights Program.
+Until September 2021, Joy Chia was team manager for the Open Society Women's Rights Program.

 Tonika Johnson is a visual artist and photographer from Chicago’s Englewood neighborhood who explores urban segregation and documents the nuance and richness of the Black community.

 Mayela Rodriguez is a social practice artist reimagining institutional critique as a collective, inclusive, and healing process for Latinx communities.